-One of the best gifts my son EVER received was a bulk container of my childhood LEGO bricks from the 1980’s.
+One of the best gifts my son EVER received was a bulk container of my childhood LEGO bricks from the 1980s.
 Grandad unpacked them from the garage and split the lot between his two grandsons for Christmas.
 (Check out our list of great LEGO gifts for kids).

 I spent several hours that day recreating sets from my childhood, because, of course, my Dad saved the instruction manuals, too!
 My son loves that we have LEGO BASIC building guides.

 We thought we could once again benefit from a large bulk set of LEGO bricks to replenish our collection, so we recently turned to eBay.
 (We checked our local Facebook marketplace, but our area had very few options for LEGOs).
 During our search, I kept seeing assortments listed as 10lb sets.
 I had no idea what brick count that might be, so I turned to good ‘ole Google.

 WIRED magazine’s writer, Doug Cornelius, ran an experiment and wrote about it in his article, “Finding Lego Bricks in Bulk.”

 Our first bulk purchase was a complete success!

 Our son spent an hour or more sorting out all the NEW, and VERY COOL pieces.

 “YOU WON’T BELIEVE THIS!”